 To effectively serve diverse populations, the community and mental health professionals need to understand, respect and value all of the different cultural differences and perspectives towards mental health.
 Increasing and applying cultural competence is important when serving diverse communities.

-ADAA is committed to providing anxiety, depression and related disorder resources and current research for the African American, Latino, Asian-American, LGBTQ+, and low income communities.
+ADAA is committed to providing anxiety, depression and related disorder resources and current research for the Black, Latinx, Asian-American, LGBTQ+, and low income communities.

 ADAA's Special Interest Group (SIG) on Multicultural Advances encourages collaboration, communication, education, research, mentoring, and networking focused on multicultural issues within anxiety, depression, and related disorders.
 Click here to learn more about this SIG.

 ADAA's 2019 Annual Conference for mental health experts focused on transcending cultural, racial, and socioeconomic barriers and optimizing treatment success.

-Although anyone can develop a mental health problem, African Americans sometimes experience more severe forms of mental health conditions due to unmet needs and other barriers.
-According to the Health and Human Services Office of Minority Health, African Americans are 20% more likely to experience serious mental health problems than the general population.
-African American youth who are exposed to violence are at a greater risk for PTSD by over 25%.
+Although anyone can develop a mental health problem, the Black community sometimes experience more severe forms of mental health conditions due to unmet needs and other barriers.
+According to the Health and Human Services Office of Minority Health, Black Americans are 20% more likely to experience serious mental health problems than the general population.
+Black youth who are exposed to violence are at a greater risk for PTSD by over 25%.
 Read more.

 Common mental health disorders among Latinos are generalized anxiety disorder, major depression, posttraumatic stress disorder (PTSD) and alcoholism.
 While Latino communities display a similar susceptibility to mental illness as that of the general population, they experience health disparities that affect the way they receive mental health care, such as the access and quality of treatment.
 Read more.